Finite generators for countable group actions in the Borel and Baire category settings: Separating partitions

+\begin{theorem} Any aperiodic Borel $G$-space admits a $G$-equivariant Borel map to the aperiodic part of the shift action $G \actson 2^G$. \end{theorem}

-\begin{cor} Suppose all of the nontrivial subgroups of $G$ have finite index (e.g. $G = \Z$), and let $X$ be an aperiodic Borel $G$-space.
-Then there exists $A \in \B(X)$ such that $G \gen{A}$ separates points in each orbit, i.e. $f_A \rest{[x]_G}$ is one-to-one, for all $x \in X$. \end{cor} \begin{proof} Let $A$ be a Borel set aperiodically separating $X$ (exists by Theorem \ref{X is aperiodically separable}) and put $Y = f_A(X)$.
-Then $Y \subseteq 2^G$ is aperiodic and hence the action of $G$ on $Y$ is free since the stabilizer subgroup of every element must have infinite index and thus is trivial.
+\begin{cor} For an aperiodic Borel $\Z$-space $X$, there is a Borel set $A \subseteq X$ such that $G \gen{A}$ separates points in each orbit, i.e. $f_A \rest{[x]_\Z}$ is one-to-one, for all $x \in X$. \end{cor} \begin{proof} Let $A$ be a Borel set aperiodically separating $X$ (exists by \cref{X is aperiodically separable}) and put $Y = f_A(X)$.
+Then $Y \subseteq 2^\Z$ is aperiodic and hence the action of $\Z$ on $Y$ is free.
 But this implies that for all $y \in Y$, $f_A^{-1}(y)$ intersects every orbit in $X$ at no more than one point, and hence $f_A$ is one-to-one on every orbit. \end{proof}